RyuaNerin/go-krypto/README.md

 - It is intended for compatibility with go's `crypto` package.

-- `krypto` provides SIMD for some algorithms.
+- `krypto` supports SIMD for some algorithms.

 ## [LICNESE](/LICENSE)